Angelic47/Hymmnos_VSCode/README.md

 The language itself has a limited vocabulary and is not suitable for everyday communication.
 However, due to its phonetic nature, it produces beautifully lyrical effects, making it ideal for songwriting, poetry, and other artistic creations.

+What?
+You said you'd never pass the Hymmnos Code authentication?
+Well, now the *Song Magic Servers* are all set up by ourselves...
+under the protection of **GPLv3**, the highest authority of the tower is now yours!

 **Have fun!**

 ----